Equality in colleges in Scotland: statistical report 2018

-- In this report, there have been significant changes to the presentation of ‘level of study’ tables by excluding types of qualification, which were included in the 2016 statistical report, due to the complexity of presenting a number of qualification aims that apply to both, HE and FE at different SCQF levels.
-Therefore, data in ‘level of study’ tables in this report are not comparable to previous reports.
+- This report mirrors the 2017 report, where there were significant changes to the presentation of ‘level of study’ tables by excluding types of qualification, which were included in the 2016 statistical report.
+This was due to the complexity of presenting a number of qualification aims that applied to both, HE and FE at different SCQF levels.
+Therefore, data in ‘level of study’ tables in this report are not comparable to reports prior to 2017.

 - There have also been changes to the ‘other HE’ and ‘other FE’ categories.
 While in prior reports students studying programmes outside the SCQF levels were grouped into an ‘other’ category, and students in professional bodies were included in a separate category, in this report the ‘other’ categories capture students enrolled on non SFC-funded courses and incorrect data returns.
 These categories are therefore incomparable to previous reports.

-- There have been significant changes to the presentation of subject areas in this report.
-Previous reports followed the subject groupings utilised by the SFC and presented data on the subjects studied across HE/FE and SCQF levels, with different groupings for HE and FE levels and no split between SET (science, engineering and technology) and non-SET areas at FE level.
+- This report follows the significant changes to the presentation of subject areas in the 2017 report.
+Prior to 2017, reports followed the subject groupings utilised by the SFC and presented data on the subjects studied across HE/FE and SCQF levels, with different groupings for HE and FE levels and no split between SET (science, engineering and technology) and non-SET areas at FE level.

 - This report presents superclass subjects that apply to both HE and FE levels, split between STEM superclass subjects (science, technology, engineering and mathematics) and non-STEM superclass subjects.
-These data are not comparable with data provided in subject area tables in previous reports.
+These data are not comparable with data provided in subject area tables in reports prior to 2017.
 The categories are organised as follows:

 STEM superclass subjects: